 College: Johns Hopkins University

-Among the most versatile free courses in our ranking, Johns Hopkins University’s The Data Scientist Toolbox can be completed as a standalone course or applied to one of two available specializations.
+Among the most versatile free online courses in our ranking, Johns Hopkins University’s The Data Scientist Toolbox can be completed as a standalone data science course.
+Alternatively, it can be applied to one of two available data science specializations.
 Once enrolled, students will be asked to devote 18 hours of independent study to the required coursework.
 Concepts addressed over the duration of the class include:

 - The Data Science Process